openintents/openintents/NotePad/readme.txt

   searches through title and tags.
 - open .txt files from SD card and save .txt files to SD card.
-- prepare for permissions to access note
+- prepare for permissions to access notes
   (but don't activate them yet).

 ---------------------------------------------------------